Support Encuentro

 Shalini Thomas

-Hi!
-I was born in India, grew up in Iowa, and have been in the Southwest most of my adult life, starting when I moved to El Paso, TX in 2009.
-I have spent my career working with the immigrant community, from co-founding and organizing with the Comité de Justicia Laboral, a grassroots organization that fought wage theft through community empowerment; to working at Diocesan Migrant and Refugee Services as an Accredited Representative; to volunteering with Annunciation House, including as travel logistics coordinator for reunified families during the summer of 2018.
-I moved to Albuquerque in May 2019.
-While El Paso will always have my heart, Albuquerque is definitely a close second!
-I am now a Supervising DOJ Accredited Representative with New Mexico Immigrant Law Center, which has had a strong relationship and partnership with Encuentro since its inception in 2010, and am so happy to be an Encuentro Board member!
-Two truths and a lie: I am fluent(ish) in Spanish, I have an MBA.
+SecretaryShalini was born in India, grew up in Iowa, and has been in the Southwest most of her adult life, starting when she moved to El Paso, TX in 2009.
+She has spent her career working with the immigrant community, from co-founding and organizing with the Comité de Justicia Laboral, a grassroots organization that fought wage theft through community empowerment; to working at Diocesan Migrant and Refugee Services as an Accredited Representative; to volunteering with Annunciation House, coordinating family reunifications.
+Shalini moved to Albuquerque in May 2019 and is now a Managing DOJ Accredited Representative with New Mexico Immigrant Law Center, which has had a strong relationship and partnership with Encuentro since its inception in 2010.Two truths and a lie: She is fluent(ish) in Spanish, she has an MBA, she loves camping and hiking.

 Bill Ancker